geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 1. To run the app from your mobile device, download and install **Power Apps** from the **App Store** or **Google Play** onto an iPhone, iPad, or Android device.

 2. The app will be available in the list of published Power Apps.
-Open the app and sign-in as **holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant suffix ID that was assigned to you by your lab hosting provider).
+Open the app and sign-in as **holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix that was provided by your lab hosting provider).
 Enter your tenant password as the Password.

 3. Tap on the **Service Request Ticketing app** to run it.